 Transform Our Real Estate Platform.
 We believe we have an opportunity to significantly increase our sales by transforming our real estate platform from our existing retail footprint to a portfolio focused on Full Line Design Galleries.
 Our Full Line Design Galleries are sized based on the market potential and the size of our assortment.
-We currently have four Full Line Design Galleries that average approximately 23,400 selling square feet, more than three times the size of our average Gallery.
+We currently have five Full Line Design Galleries that average approximately 21,600 selling square feet, more than three times the size of our average Gallery.
 Our Full Line Design Galleries allow consumers to experience a broader merchandise assortment in a highly differentiated retail setting.
 We have found that we experience higher sales across all of our channels when we showcase more of our assortment.
 We have identified approximately 50 key metropolitan markets where we can open new Full Line Design Galleries in iconic or high profile locations that are representative of our luxury brand positioning.
 We believe, based on our analysis of the market, that we have the opportunity to more than double our current selling square footage in the United States and Canada over the next 5 to 10 years as we transform our real estate platform by opening Full Line Design Galleries in these 50 identified markets.

-We opened our first four Full Line Design Galleries in Los Angeles in June 2011, Houston in November 2011, Scottsdale in November 2012 and Boston in April 2013.
+We opened our first five Full Line Design Galleries in Los Angeles in June 2011, Houston in November 2011, Scottsdale in November 2012 and Boston and Indianapolis, both in April 2013.
 In the Los Angeles and Houston markets, store demand increased by approximately 90% and 60%, respectively, and direct demand increased by approximately 30% and 45%, respectively, in the first full year of operations of those Full Line Design Galleries.
-In the Scottsdale market, we experienced an approximate 80% increase in store demand and an approximate 75% increase in direct demand during the months from the store's opening in November 2012 through the end of fiscal 2012.
-We plan to open new Full Line Design Galleries in Indianapolis, Greenwich and Atlanta.
-In addition, we have identified locations, and are in active lease discussions, in approximately 20 markets including New York City, Chicago, Miami, Denver, Dallas and San Diego.
+In the Scottsdale market, we experienced a greater than 85% increase in store demand and a greater than 60% increase in direct demand during the months from the store's opening in November 2012 through the end of the first quarter of fiscal 2013.
+We plan to open new Full Line Design Galleries in Greenwich and Atlanta and we have identified locations and are in active lease discussions in approximately 20 markets including New York City, Chicago, Miami, Denver, Dallas and San Diego.